jmarkman/SamSho5-MoveDataScraper/README.md

-# Samurai Shodown V Special - Move Data Parser
+# Samurai Shodown V Special - Move Data Scraper

 I wrote this Python utility to assist in a side project.
 It uses the Mizuumi wiki page for Samurai Shodown V Special to gather the move data for each character in the game, formats the data in a more sql(ite) frinedly manner, and finally pushes the parsed information to a local sqlite database that has already been created.